ppumove is a program to make shared or static libraries from multiple units. It can be compared

 -s:

-Make a static library instead of a dynamic one; By default a dynamic library is made on linux.
+- Make a static library instead of a dynamic one; By default a dynamic library is made

 -w: